jonwillits/python_for_bcs/syllabus.md

 Dr. Jon A. Willits\
 Assistant Professor of Psychology\
 University of Illinois at Urbana-Champaign\
-Email: jwillits@illinois.edu \
+E-mail: jwillits@illinois.edu \
 Website: http://www.psychology.illinois.edu/people/jwillits \
 Office Hours: Monday 2pm-4pm, Psychology 811

 ### Teaching Assistants
 - Lin Khern Chia
-    - PhD Student in Cognitive Psychology
+    - Ph.D.
+Student in Cognitive Psychology
     - University of Illinois at Urbana-Champaign
-    - Email: lachia2@illinois.edu
+    - E-mail: lachia2@illinois.edu
     - Office Hours: Thursday 2pm-4pm, Psychology 838

 - Andrew Flores
-    - PhD Student in Cognitive Psychology
+    - Ph.D.
+Student in Cognitive Psychology
     - University of Illinois at Urbana-Champaign
-    - Email: azf2@illinois.edu
+    - E-mail: azf2@illinois.edu
     - Office Hours: Friday 3pm-5pm, Psychology 29

 - Jonathan Yuquimpo
-    - PhD Student in Cognitive Psychology
+    - Ph.D.
+Student in Cognitive Psychology
     - University of Illinois at Urbana-Champaign
-    - Email: jy57@illinois.edu
+    - E-mail: jy57@illinois.edu
     - Office Hours: Friday 1:30pm-3:30pm, Psychology 29

 ## 2. Course Description and Learning Objectives
 Programming for Cognitive Science has three primary learning objectives:
-- to learn what computer programming is, and what one can accomplish using computer programs
+- to learn what computer programming is and what one can accomplish using computer programs
 - to master the basics of how to write computer programs in the Python programming language, including its syntax and proper programming technique and style
 - to discuss how computer programs, models, and simulations contribute to research about brain and cognitive science.